sav-che/TL-2/Authors/Bower, Frederick Orpen {std. Bower} (Suppl.).md

-> [!cite] BHL link: this entry starts at [page 397](https://www.biodiversitylibrary.org/item/103859#page/407/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 397](https://www.biodiversitylibrary.org/page/33265594) of TL-2 Suppl.
 II.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Bower, Frederick Orpen {std.
 Bower}|first entry]] for this author

 ### Author

 \* Bower, Frederick Orpen (1855-1948), British botanist (palaeobotanist), born in Ripon, Yorkshire, studied at the University of Cambrige 1874, Dr. phil. bot.
-1877, with J. Sachs in Würzburg 1877, id. with de Bary in Strasbourg 1879, teaching at South Kensington, London and working at Kew 1880-1885, professor of botany at the University of Glasgow (regius chair) 1885 and dedicating himself to comparative morphology, retired 1925. (*Bower*).
+1877, with J. Sachs in Würzburg 1877, id. with de Bary in Strasbourg 1879, teaching at South Kensington, London and working at Kew 1880-1885, professor of botany at the University of Glasgow (regius chair) 1885 and dedicating himself to comparative morphology, retired 1925.
+**Abbreviated name**: *Bower*

 #### Herbarium and types